-When it comes to location, the highest average paycheck (approximately $100K annually) can be spotted in Irvine, Calif.; the company's headquarter city of Santa Ana, Calif. ($71K), Williamsville, N.Y. (around $65K), and Johnson City, Tenn. ($61K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Buffalo, N.Y. — at about $45K, salaries are some of the lowest in the country.
-By state, the highest pay levels are found in California, where the average Ingram Micro Inc employee makes $93K per year.
+When it comes to location, the highest average paycheck (about $98K per year) can be spotted in Irvine, Calif.; the company's headquarter city of Santa Ana, Calif. ($82K), Williamsville, N.Y. ($65K), and Johnson City, Tenn. ($61K) are the next top-paying cities.
+Approaching the lower end of the pay scale (at around $46K) is Buffalo, N.Y.
+By state, the highest compensation levels appear in California, where the average salary is approximately $85K annually.

 Years of Experience

-For those with one to four years of experience, median paychecks reach around $55K annually.
-Those who have five to nine years of work experience see average salaries of about $65K per year.
-The largest fraction of Ingram Micro Inc people (31 percent) have been working for 10-19 years and earn $70K annually on average.
+Respondents who have been working for five to nine years make $65K per year on average.
+For those with one to four years of experience, median paychecks reach around $57K annually.
+The largest slice of the Ingram Micro Inc workforce (36 percent) has been working for 10-19 years and earns, on average, approximately $70K per year.

 Certifications and Degrees